ColinBurgess/PromptFlow/README.md

 # PromptFlow 📱

-Una aplicación moderna de teleprompter para Android que permite a los usuarios leer textos de manera fluida y profesional.

-*A modern teleprompter application for Android that allows users to read texts smoothly and professionally.*
+A modern teleprompter application for Android that allows users to read texts smoothly and professionally.

-## Características / Features
+## Features

-### 🎯 Funcionalidades Principales
-- Velocidad de desplazamiento ajustable
-- Tamaño de fuente personalizable
-- Modo espejo para teleprompters físicos
-- Interfaz limpia y minimalista
-- Soporte para textos largos
-- Control remoto opcional

 ### 🎯 Key Features
 - Adjustable scrolling speed